- B.S., Psychology, Minor, Marketing

 My research interests focus on the co-occurrence of non-pathological dissociative experiences with other psychopathology – namely anxiety disorders.
 Furthermore, my master’s thesis examined the role that childhood maltreatment (CM) plays in the relationship between social anxiety and dissociative experiences and proposed an explanatory model for how CM may influence the likelihood of a socially-anxious individual experiencing dissociation.
-Overall, my hope is to develop an understanding for why, when, and how dissociative phenomena manifest when individuals are feeling anxious, and if and how these experiences impact treatment response.
+Overall, my hope is to develop an understanding for why, when, and how dissociative phenomena manifest when individuals are feeling anxious, and if and how these experiences impact symptom severity, impairment, and responses to psychopharmacological and cognitive-behavioral treatments.
 Ultimately, better understanding this relationship may equip clinicians with the necessary skills and tools to improve treatment outcomes for individuals with anxiety disorders.
 My other research interests include: Dissociative experiences during virtual reality, the role of Contrast Avoidance in negative expectancy cyclically reinforcing social anxiety disorder, and discrepant reporting between parents and children on perceptions of parenting behaviors.

 2019 Towson University 3 Minute Thesis Competition (1st Place)

 2019 Towson University Graduate Student Association Travel Award

 2017 Towson University Graduate Student Association Research Grant